sassoftware/enlighten-apply/SAS_UE_SGF2016_faces/README.md

 #### Principal component analysis

 The eigenfaces approach uses principal components analysis (PCA) to create a small number of representative faces in the train data, i.e. the eigenfaces.
 These representative faces are used as a lower-dimensional model of the train faces.
-Both the train faces and any new faces can be represented in the low-dimensional space a linear combination of the eigenfaces.
+Both the train faces and any new faces can be represented in the low-dimensional space by a linear combination of the eigenfaces.

 ##### Creating the covariance matrix